AElfProject/AElf/docs/resources/smart-contract-apis/election.md

 ## **Vote**

 Used for voting for a candidate to be elected.
-The token you vote will be locked until the end time.
+The tokens you vote with will be locked until the end time.
 According to the number of token you voted and its lock time, you can get corresponding weight for sharing the bonus in the future.

 ```Protobuf
 rpc Vote (VoteMinerInput) returns (google.protobuf.Empty) {}